 Yes, but Budd’s story is sadder than mine.
 His father was the head of Paramount and every year he got presents from Clara Bow and from all the directors and the writers.
-Then, one day, his father was fired from Paramount just before Christmas and there were no presents.
+Then, one day, his father was fired from Paramount just before Christmas, and there were no presents.
 So his mother and father went out, bought them themselves and wrote the names of the people on them.
 He wrote a short story about this, ‘The Christmas Presents.’
 It had a very profound impact on Budd and his brother.
-The marriage of their parents broke up, his mother became a very successful agent but it was the end of his father.
-Again, that’s where my father was so unique: whenever they thought he was defeated, he always kept coming back.
+The marriage of their parents broke up, his mother became a very successful agent, but it was the end of his father.
+Again, that’s where my father was so unique.
+Whenever they thought he was defeated, he always kept coming back.
 He was quite a character.
 I remember when I was a child, we went up to Lake Tahoe on a fishing trip.
-When we arrived there, we checked in the hotel and he told his name.
+When we arrived there, we checked in the hotel, and he told his name.
 So this guy said, ‘Oh, Goldwyn, like Metro-Goldwyn-Mayer?’
 ‘No,’ my father said, ‘like the Metro-Goldwyn Company.’
 I said, ‘Why don’t you straighten it out with Mayer?’
 He said, ‘Would that get us a better room?’
 [Laughs.]
-Sometimes he’d laugh about such things, sometimes he could get all worked up over something.
+Sometimes he’d laugh about such things, and sometimes he could get all worked up over something.
 If I brought a bad report card home from school, he’d say, ‘I got to have a talk with you.’
-I knew then what was coming, I knew exactly the dialogue that was coming: ‘As I look at you, I look at somebody facing two forks on the road: one, a chance to be a great man, the other is prison.’
+I knew then what was coming.
+I knew exactly the dialogue that was coming, ‘As I look at you, I look at somebody facing two forks on the road: one, a chance to be a great man, the other is prison.’
 [Laughs.]
 I’d say, ‘Is there any chance in the middle?’
 And he’d say, ‘That’s no way no look at it!’
 [Laughs.]
-Then there’d be a long lecture about the opportunity that I had and that he hadn’t had, and then he’d say, ‘Now, I know which direction you’re going to take and we’re not even going to think about the other,’ so at least I knew I wouldn’t be going to prison!
-[Laughs.]
+Then there’d be a long lecture about the opportunity that I had and that he hadn’t had, and then he’d say, ‘Now, I know which direction you’re going to take, and we’re not even going to think about the other.’
+So at least I knew I wouldn’t be going to prison [laughs].
 That was the kind of personality he was—larger than life!

 Los Angeles, California